 2.2 Simulated Annealing

 I don’t know a good name for this, so I’ll use the name of the AI technique.
 You probably do this automatically, but it’s worth pointing out, because sometimes I see people who don’t do this, and they are really screwed.

 Simulated Annealing is a very general approach, which roughly says that you should figure out the big picture out before you figure out the details.
 And it does that by prescribing what your response should be when you’ve walked all the way up in hill climbing and gotten stuck.
 Getting stuck means you’re at some local peak and it seems like you can’t see any paths that take you any higher.
-It seems like there are only steep cliffs or options that take you back down the hill.
 And ideally you’re not just stuck for five minutes, but you’re stuck for an hour or a day or more.